cpputest/cpputest.github.io/manual.markdown

 }
 {% endhighlight %}

-CppUTest will automatically find your tests (as long as you don't like them in a library).
+CppUTest will automatically find your tests (as long as you don't link them in a library).

 ### Makefile changes